 Even if your pet turtle somehow manages to survive among the wilderness it won’t be happy.
 You treated it with care.
 But in nature, they will be neglected.
 There isn’t anyone to take care of them.
 If they endure even a minor blow or gets a little bruised it will lead to a major defect in the turtle.

 First of all, they are not adapted to being attacked.
 And their body is not functioned to heal quickly because it got external treatments before.
-Other red eared sliders already living in the wild will not have any problem with a disease.
+Other red eared sliders already living in the wild may not have any problem with a disease.
 But that same disease will mean death for your red eared slider.

 It’s illegal to release a pet red eared slider into the wild.
 In the case of most animals, you need a permit to do so.
 But you will never get the permit to leave your red eared sliders into the wild.
-And the reason for that is very clear.

 Why Do People Want To Release Their Red Eared Sliders Into The Wild?